agmcoding/aws-cli-commands-examples/lambda-commands-examples/java-lambda-request-handler/readme.md

 The `--runtime` option is required for the `create-function` command and it expects a String as the identifier of the function's runtime.
 For example: `--runtime  "java11"`

-The `--zip-file` option expects a *blob* (Binay Large Object) as the path to the zip file of the code to be uploaded to a new Lambda function.
+The `--zip-file` option expects a *blob* (Binay Large Object) as the path to the ZIP file of the code to be uploaded to a new Lambda function.
 For example: `--zip-file "fileb://code.zip"`
 In this case, with a java project, a *.jar* file can be uploaded.
 For example: `--zip-file "fileb://java-code.jar"`

-The `--handler` option is required for the `create-function` command if the deployment package is a *.zip* file archive.
+The `--handler` option is required for the `create-function` command if the deployment package is a ZIP file, `.zip`, archive.
 It expects a String as the name of the method within the code to be uploaded to the new Lambda function.
 That's the method that Lambda will call to run.

 The `--timeout` option expects an integer as the the amount of time in seconds that the new function should be allowed to run before stopping it.